 Each network operator must provide IPART with a report annually on whether it has complied with the critical infrastructure licence conditions over the preceding financial year to 30 June.
-This report is due on 31 August each year10 and must be accompanied by a certification in writing supported by a resolution of the Board of the licence holder.
+This report is due on 31 August each year11 and must be accompanied by a certification in writing supported by a resolution of the Board of the licence holder.
+Ausgrid must also submit a separate report by 15 December 2017 detailing compliance with its approved transition and implementation plans related to the critical infrastructure licence conditions.
+The content required is provided in section 5.3.1.

-This report must also be audited each year.
+This annual report must also be audited each year.
 The audit must be carried out in accordance with IPART's Audit Guidelines.
-Network operators may choose provide a copy of the audited report by 31 August each year to fulfil both requirements simultaneously.
+Network operators may choose to provide a copy of the audited report by 31 August each year to fulfil both requirements simultaneously.